Los Angeles Criminal Defense Attorney

-How do you choose your attorney?
 This is probably one of the first questions on your mind.
 In a nut shell, I would say that you want to find someone that possesses certain crucial skills.
 First, you have to meet with them and make sure that they are a solid person.
 In other words, a person that you would want representing your rights and future to a judge, prosecutor and possibly a jury.
-The only way to assess this is to go sit down face to face with the prospective attorney with a list of questions and see if you feel comfortable with them and their answers.
+The only way to assess this is to go sit down face to face with the prospective Los Angeles criminal lawyer with a list of questions and see if you feel comfortable with them and their answers.
 Next, I would say that you want someone local, well respected and an attorney that gets the best results in the court your case is pending.
 In other words, you want someone that has been down the road you are about to travel and had success.
-For more on this topic, please review the chapter I wrote in my book “The Art of The Perfect Defense” on how to choose the best attorney for you.
+For more on this topic, please review the chapter I wrote in my book “The Art of The Perfect Defense“ on how to choose the best attorney for you.

 In Los Angeles the state legislature has forced the Los Angeles courts to consolidate.
 Even though the revenue generated for the Los Angeles Superior court system accounts for a huge chunk of the state’s budget, many courts in Los Angeles are closing down.
 This has already led to significant reductions in sentences in many of the major courthouses.
 The bottom line is that when an L.A. court becomes over run with cases they have no choice but to offer better deals to settle a matter and the prosecutors will not file cases that they do not think they can prove…even if they think the person is guilty.

-(1) What Does It Really Take to Win a Criminal Case?
+What It Really Takes to Win a Criminal Case

 The first thing that you need to do in order to answer this question is to define exactly what a win would mean.
 In other words, is it the type of situation where a win means going to trial and getting a not guilty verdict.
 And, then filing a motion to seal and destroy a person’s arrest record and convincing the judge to order the police to take the arrest record out of the system as though it never existed.
 Or, is it a situation where a conviction is already a foregone conclusion and a win means avoiding certain penalties or punishment that are typically doled out in this type of case.
 Once the exact goal is flushed out, then your attorney can begin the process of making that goal a reality.